 The cliffside restaurants and cafes are among the things that makes Varkala a tourist hotspot.
 There are countless places to eat where you can enjoy your meal with ocean views.

-Kerala is known as the birthplace of Ayurvedic medicine, which is prevention and healing through natural remedies.
-Varkala has a ton of Ayuverda centers, and there are plenty of places along the Varkala cliff that you can get an ayurvedic massage too.
+Kerala is known as the birthplace of ayurvedic medicine, which is prevention and healing through natural remedies.
+Varkala has a ton of ayuverda centers and ayurvedic yoga retreats, and there are plenty of places along the Varkala cliff that you can get an ayurvedic massage too.

 Bus or train to Varkala from Alleppey

 The best way to get from Alleppey to Varkala is to take the ferry to Kollam, and then catch a bus or train to Varkala!
 The ferry is the most Kerala-style way, anyway. 😉

 But if you’ve had your fill of the Kerala backwaters, or you’re not fond of taking longer than necessary to get to your next destination, you can also choose to take either the bus or train.
 This is more or less a matter of preference, but I would probably choose the train over bus for the journey of Alleppey to Varkala.
 The bus may require a transfer.